-Last week we created an interactive Power BI dashboard showcasing our upcoming courses and allowing anyone to filter the results based upon courses, locations and dates.
+Last week we created an interactive Power BI dashboard.
+As a result, we were able to use it to showcase our upcoming courses.
+Allowing anyone to filter the results based upon courses, locations and dates.
 We have received lots of questions about how we created the dashboard and this article will describe some key elements of the dashboard and how we created them.

 The above dashboard is made up of several elements and below we will explain each one: